FUB-HCC/hcds-winter-2020/assignments/A1_WarmUp/mane/blog.md

 * Briefly describe how you solved the last hand-on task.

 I used the example shown before in the notebook and expanded it so that not only one Wikipedia language was included into the data set but two.
-Therefor I searched for a Wikipedia page that might has had intersting edit flactuation depending on the languge (I picked Donald Trump from the german and english Wikipedia).
+Therefor I searched for a Wikipedia page that might has had intersting edit flactuation in the past depending on the languge (I picked Donald Trump from the german and english Wikipedia).
 For plotting I also looked into former described code, that could be easily reused.

 * Add an image of your plot here and describe what you can see. 🖼️